What is inheritance tax?

 The POAT rules allow people caught by the rules to elect to pay IHT rather than POAT – the election is for the asset to be treated as subject to a reservation.
 The normal deadline for such an election is 31 January in the tax year immediately following the tax year in which the person first became subject to POAT.
 So, if the POAT first arises in 2018/19, the individual must make their election by 31 January 2020.

 HMRC have discretion, however, to extend indefinitely the period allowed for making the election for IHT rather than POAT.
-There is guidance on this in HMRC's Inheritance Tax Manual, which you can find on their website.
+There is guidance on this in HMRC's Inheritance Tax Manual, which you can find on the GOV.UK website.
 This means that if you have inadvertently been caught by the POAT rules and have only become aware of POAT after the normal deadline HMRC are likely to accept a late election.

 If you want more detailed guidance, you can find this in the Inheritance Tax Manual on GOV.UK.